 Can't get enough of those Thanksgiving Day Parade balloons?
 Get your fix of those helium-filled behemoths on Thanksgiving Eve, when the parade balloon inflation is held.
 It's as much of a beloved annual Thanksgiving tradition in NYC as the parade itself.

-During the late afternoon and early evening on the day before the parade, visitors can get a sneak peek at the balloons taking shape on the Upper West Side near the parade's starting point around the grounds of the American Museum of Natural History.
+During late afternoon and early evening on the day before the parade, visitors can sneak peek at the balloons taking shape on the Upper West Side near the parade's starting point around the grounds of the American Museum of Natural History.

 03 of 11